 DENVER — More than 170 Denver city workers will no longer be employed with the city as it tries to plug a $200 million gap in next year’s budget.

-The City and County of Denver said it is laying off 171 employees, eliminating 665 vacant positions, and funding new funding sources for 92 positions.
+The City and County of Denver said it is laying off 171 employees, eliminating 665 vacant positions, and finding new funding sources for 92 positions.

-The city said the reductions would save it $100 million.
+In total, 928 positions (8.4% of the total workforce) are being impacted by the budget gap.
+The city said the reductions would save $100 million.

-These details were outlined in a letter Denver7 obtained sent to city employees on Monday.
+These details were outlined in a letter Denver7 obtained and sent to city employees on Monday.
+The city also sent the same details in a press release.

 These layoffs are a result of a projected $200 million budget deficit for 2026 due, as Denver officials said, to flattening city revenues driven by national economic uncertainty and rising costs.